Construction activities that require a permit include, but are not limited to, construction of:

-Submit three complete sets of legible building plans for all one and two family dwellings and for all additions to one and two family dwellings (including decks).
+Submit a complete set of legible building plans for all one and two family dwellings and for all additions to one and two family dwellings (including decks).
 Plans shall be legible and drawn to scale showing enough information on the plan so it can be used to construct the dwelling or addition.

 - Erosion Control Plan – Best Management Practices (BMPs) shall be selected, used and maintained, following DSPD 321.125 to prevent eroded sediment from moving off-site.
 See this fact sheet for more information.
 It is recommended that you combined the site plan above with the erosion control plan information.

 - Floor Plans – Floor plans shall be provided for each floor.
 The size and location of all rooms, doors, windows, structural features (i.e. footings, headers, special construction features, exit passageways, and stairs), braced wall panels and wall bracing construction details shall be indicated.
 The location of plumbing fixtures, chimneys, and heating and cooling appliances shall be included.
 Room use must be indicated.

 - Elevations – The elevation views of the building (front, back, and two sides) shall contain information on the exterior of the building including the location, size, and configuration of doors, windows, roof, chimneys, exterior grade, footings, and foundation walls, as well as the type of exterior materials.

 - Cross Sections – Cross sections shall include the footings, foundation, and framing.
 Detail on the beams, headers, columns, and the truss layout should also be included here or on the job site.